Martin Graber

-Martin Graber is an American politician.
-A member of the Republican Party, he has served in the Iowa House of Representatives since 2021, for District 83.
+Martin L. Graber (June 3, 1952 – January 31, 2025) was an American politician who was a Republican member of the Iowa House of Representatives from 2021 until his death.
+Formerly serving district 83, he was serving District 100 at the time of his death.

 Education and early career

-Graber was raised in Donnellson, Iowa, and attended Central Lee High School.
+Graber was born on June 3, 1952, in Donnellson, Iowa.
+He was raised there and attended Central Lee High School.
 He earned a degree in business administration at the University of Iowa, and completed a master's degree in business at St. Ambrose University in 1987, followed by a master's degree in strategic studies at the United States Army War College in 2002.
 Graber served 32 years in the National Guard, retiring with the rank of brigadier general within the Iowa National Guard.
 During Operation Desert Storm, Graber was deployed to Germany.
 At other times during his military career, he served with the 224th Engineer Battalion and at Camp Dodge.
 From 1980 to 1991, Graber was a manager within the human resources department of the Dial Corporation.
 From 1991, he worked for Ameriprise Financial Service in Fort Madison, Iowa, as a financial adviser.